 By Sanjukta Bose Jan.
 08, 2020

-The protests at JNU and Jamia reinforce one crucial thing – students are the government’s greatest opposition.
+The past year has shown that students are playing the role of a great opposition.
 They’ve been facing the threat of violence head-on with nothing more than copies of the Constitution, slogans, poetry, and a kind of patriotism that makes the world sit up and take notice.

 Student hold banner and shout slogans during a rally to protest against violence at Jawaharlal Nehru University or JNU.
 Ved Prakash/Pacific Press/LightRocket via Getty Images